Miton Global Opportunities : Issue of Equity | MarketScreener

 Issue of Ordinary Shares

-Following this issue, the Company has the ability to issue a further 277,998 Ordinary shares under its block listing facility.
+Following this issue, the Company has the ability to issue a further 2,232,998 Ordinary shares under its block listing facility of 2 August 2018.

 The above figure may be used by shareholders as the denominator for the calculation by which they may determine if they are required to notify their interest in, or change to their interest in, the Company under the FCA’s Disclosure Guidance and Transparency Rules.